gisaia/ARLAS-EA-datacube-builder/README.md

 The service caches raster metadata in a `cache` folder, that is cleared at the launch as well as as the metadatas are consumed.

+Examples of requests are available in the `scripts/tests` folder.

+**Currently, the resolution of the product will be the same as the highest resolution band that is given.
+This will evolve in future update and make use of the `target_resolution` field.

 ## Prerequisites

 Docker or python3